seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 The watery kingdom, whose ambitious head
 Spits in the face of heaven, is no bar
 To stop the foreign spirits, but they come,
-As o’er a brook, to see fair Portia.
+As o'er a brook, to see fair Portia.
 One of these three contains her heavenly picture.
-Is’t like that lead contains her? ’Twere damnation
+Is't like that lead contains her?
+'Twere damnation
 To think so base a thought: it were too gross
 To rib her cerecloth in the obscure grave.
-Or shall I think in silver she’s immured,
+Or shall I think in silver she's immured,
 Being ten times undervalued to tried gold?
 O sinful thought!
 Never so rich a gem
 Was set in worse than gold.
 They have in England
 A coin that bears the figure of an angel
-Stamped in gold, but that’s insculp’d upon;
+Stamped in gold, but that's insculp'd upon;
 But here an angel in a golden bed
 Lies all within.
 Deliver me the key:
 Here do I choose, and thrive I as I may!